Azerbaijan & Georgia Experience - 18 Days

 Qobustan/ Baku

 This morning, drive to Qobustan – also known as Gobustan National Park – a UNESCO World Heritage site that’s famous for its ancient rock carvings and mud volcanoes.
-Stop on the way to check out these geological formations as they spew mud and gas.
-Azerbaijan has more clay craters than anywhere else in the world, so you’re in the right place for spotting them!
+Make a stop along the way to check out these geological formations as they spew mud and gas.
+Azerbaijan has more mud volcanoes than anywhere else in the world, so you’re in the right place for spotting them!
 The rock carvings in Qobustan date back to the Stone Age, giving humans today an insight into daily life all those years ago.
-With over 6000 petroglyphs on display, Qobustan is often referred to as one of the largest open-air museums in the world.
+With more than 6000 petroglyphs on display, Qobustan is often referred to as one of the largest open-air museums in the world.
 Return to Baku in the afternoon and visit the walled Old Town with your leader, who’ll bring its legends and history to life.
 Enjoy a free evening to explore the city at your own pace.
 Maybe eat at a restaurant on Nizami Street – a busy boulevard with lots of authentic Azerbaijani cuisine.

 • Day 3